-This bill affects misdemeanor offenses.
+This bill affects a misdemeanor offense.
 The North Carolina Sentencing and Policy Advisory Commission expects no impact on the prison population because all misdemeanor offenders who receive active sentences will serve them in the local jail.
 Therefore, the Department of Public Safety does not anticipate an impact on prison custody projections.